-USABLE Freshwater: The amount of water that can be drawn out of the freshwater tank, measured and rounded down to the nearest whole gallon.
+USABLE Freshwater TANK CAPACITY: The amount of water that can be drawn out of the freshwater tank, measured to the nearest whole gallon.

-WET COG: Center of Gravity on a truck camper; this is the point measured from the exterior front wall to the point where the camper is balanced- the center, when the unit has weights defined as wet.
+WET COG: Center of Gravity on a truck camper; this is the point measured from the exterior front wall to the point where the camper is balanced- the center when the unit has weights defined as wet.

 WET TONGUE WEIGHT: The actual weight pressing down on the hitch ball by a trailer containing all standard equipment with fuel and fluids, but before adding passengers or cargo, passengers, or optional equipment.
-The spare tire, battery(s), full LP cylinder(s) glycol fluid, and a full fresh water tank are considered standard wet weight equipment.
+The spare tire, battery(s), full propane cylinder(s), and a full fresh water tank are considered standard wet-weight equipment.

-WET WEIGHT: The actual weight of a camper containing all standard equipment with fuel and fluids, but before adding cargo, passengers, or optional equipment.
-The spare tire (on trailers), battery(s), full propane cylinder(s), glycol fluid, and a full fresh water tank are considered standard wet weight equipment.
-(Note: nuCamp defines wet weight as different from Curb weight. nuCamp's wet weight takes a full fresh water tank into consideration, while federal regulation defines water in tanks as cargo and curb weight is "the weight of a trailer/motor vehicle with standard equipment, including the maximum capacity of fuel, oil and coolant.")
+WET WEIGHT: The actual weight of a camper containing all standard equipment with fuel and fluids, but before adding passengers or cargo, passengers, or optional equipment.
+The spare tire installed, battery(s), full propane cylinder(s) and a full fresh water tank are considered standard wet weight equipment.
+(Note: nuCamp defines wet weight as different from the Curb weight. nuCamp's wet weight takes a full fresh water tank into consideration, while federal regulation defines water in tanks as cargo and curb weight is "the weight of a trailer/motor vehicle with standard equipment, including the maximum capacity of fuel, oil, and coolant.")